6 Shocking Stats for Manufacturing Leaders

 After years of research, our show producer, Corey Brown, shares some fascinating statistics that will shock many leaders in the manufacturing industry.
 In this special episode, Brian shares his perspective on the real stories behind these surprising numbers.

-Dozuki has helped hundreds of businesses with digital transformation on the frontline, and we're excited to share an inside look at our exclusive playbook.
+Dozuki has helped hundreds of businesses with digital transformation on the frontline, come talk to us.

 1) The Modern Factory is Still Human-Powered